 5. Be Patient, Don’t Rush

 Too often, bands rush to put out their new EP’s or Albums without preparing.
-If I was going to release a new album, I would want to put in three months of hard work setting it up to the biggest audience.
+If I was going to release a new album, I would want to put in five months of hard work setting it up to the biggest audience.
 I would make sure to have tour dates in the weeks leading up to release, and stay on the road thirty days after street date.
 The further you get from street date, the harder it is to sell albums.
 Use the time before that tour to attack the markets (press, influencers, blogs, video promotion, radio, social media, advertising).

 I would make a goal to bring on 10,000 new followers/fans before street date, so that I’m not relying solely on the current fan base.
 Over 90 days, that’s about 100 new followers p/day (Maybe 30 FB, 30 IG, 30 Twitter, 10 YouTube) every day.

 Use Facebook lead generation ads, like for a track, follow for a track, contests, Pandora, etc. Spotify followers are equally as important, so run follow and pre-save campaigns.

 With each single launch and/or video premiere, roll out awesome campaigns to back them up.
 Fans will appreciate a smooth rollout and clever marketing.